sunmobiir/persianmeet/README.md

    install docker and docker-compose in your os (for windows install docker desktop)
    $ git clone https://github.com/sunmobiir/meetapp.git
    $ cd meetapp
-   open .env file and replace example.com with a domain or subdomain and inter valid ip
+   open .env file and replace example.com with a domain or subdomain and inter valid ip (.env file is hidden)
    $ docker-compose up -d

   </pre>